-Dr. Albin is the Anne B. Young Collegiate Professor of Neurology and chief of Neuroscience Research at the VA Ann Arbor Health System, and co-director of the University of Michigan Udall Center.
-His primary research interest is on the clinical manifestations of basal ganglia disorders, notably Parkinson’s disease.
+Roger Albin is the Anne B. Young Collegiate Professor of Neurology at the University of Michigan, Associate Director for Research at VA Ann Arbor Health System Geriatrics Research, Education, and Clinical Center, and Director of the University of Michigan Udall Center.
+His primary research interest is the neurobiology of the clinical manifestations of basal ganglia disorders, notably Parkinson’s disease.
 With Drs.
-Anne Young and Jack Penney, he has proposed the most influential model of basal ganglia dysfunction.
-Dr. Albin's past work includes both laboratory and clinical research on Parkinson’s disease, Huntington’s disease and Tourette syndrome, and his recent work focuses on the effect of non-motor and dopamine replacement on the non-responsive features of Parkinson’s disease.
+Anne Young and Jack Penney, he proposed the most influential model of basal ganglia dysfunction.
+Dr. Albin's past work includes both laboratory and clinical research on Parkinson’s disease, Huntington’s disease, and Tourette syndrome.
+His recent work focuses on treatment non-responsive features of Parkinson’s disease such as cognitive decline.
 This research uses state-of-the-art imaging methods to understand the changes in neurochemical systems driving these important features of Parkinson’s disease.
-Major areas of study also include the impacts of changes in brain cholinergic and serotoninergic systems on Parkinson’s disease.

 Associated Grants